 National Theatre (The guy on the left looked swag though)

 The hall where the statue resides (already closed since the flag-lowering ceremony is about to start)

 The bronze statue inside the hall

 View from the outside

 Chiang Kai-shek was a dictator who ruled Taiwan for 47 years and the locals expressed their unpleasant thoughts about him.
-I’m not going to go through all those details but you might wonder, why was a memorial built for him in the first place when he was never a great figure in the country?
+I'm not going to go through all those details but you might wonder, why was a memorial built for him in the first place when he was never a great figure in the country?
 Great question lad!
-It’s because he built it for himself.
-He wanted to leave a legacy wherein his name will go on through years.
+It's because he built it for himself.
+He wanted to leave a legacy wherein his name will go on through the years.

 Fast-forward it's 2018.
 Now what?
 It must be really tough for locals that this memorial reminds them of their scars during his regime.
 There have been movements to rename the hall and one of them that went through was renaming the gate.

 The 4 characters inscribed in the gate means "Liberty Square" ("自由廣場") replaced from its former "Great Centrality and Perfect Uprightness" ("大中至正")